bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 · In strict mode, code passed to `eval()` cannot declare variables or define functions in the caller’s scope as it can in non-strict mode.
 Instead, variable and function definitions live in a new scope created for the `eval()`.
 This scope is discarded when the `eval()` returns.

 · In strict mode, the Arguments object in a function holds a static copy of the values passed to the function.
-In non-strict mode, the Arguments object has “magical” behavior in which elements of the array and named function parameters both refer to the same value.
+In non-strict mode, the Arguments object has “magical " behavior in which elements of the array and named function parameters both refer to the same value.

 · In strict mode, a `SyntaxError` is thrown if the `delete` operator is followed by an unqualified identifier such as a variable, function, or function parameter.
 (In non-strict mode, such a `delete` expression does nothing and evaluates to false.)